The difference between volatility and risk

 What is volatility?

 At its simplest, volatility is a way of describing the degree by which share price values fluctuate.
-In volatile periods, share prices swing sharply up and down while in less volatile periods their performance is smoother and more predictable.
+In volatile periods, share prices swing sharply up and down, while in less volatile periods their performance is smoother and more predictable.

 Risk, on the other hand, is the chance of investments declining in value.
 How much investment risk you’re able to take on depends on a range of factors, most notably how long you’re investing for.

 Interpreting volatility as ‘risk’ is a misjudgement often caused by watching your stock portfolio too closely.
 In one sense, this is perfectly understandable.
-The stock market is a risky place to be in the short term, and watching the value of your life savings jump around from day to day can be gut-churning.
+The stock market can be a risky place to be in the short term, and watching the value of your life savings jump around from day to day can be gut-churning.

 Taking the long view